Derivation and History of the Doric Order

 Arriving into Greece with the northern migrants was a gabled roof style, one that was eventually deployed over the megaron structure [MacKenzie 1904].
 It is likely that later megaron buildings of Mycenae adapted the pitched roofs as well [Dorpfeld 1942].
 We might further conclude the megaron form with a gabled roof made a gradual evolution arising from communication and trade with those migrating into the region from the Danube areas, Thessaly, and Asia Minor.
 Consequently, by the 13th century B.C., the Mycenaean megaron was so well established in its scale and design that one can logically conclude its construction was no longer experimental.
 As the construction techniques evolved, the earliest builders of Doric temples were not compelled to emulate the Minoan traditions, instead introduced various architectural elements which grew from long functioning northern traditions, then fossilized into the earlier temple prototypes.

-Thus, the first temples were made from the blending of styles.
-Construction of the temples from their wooden prototypes had some difficulty when transitioning to stone.
+Thus, the first temples were made from the blending of styles, although the wooden prototypes had some difficulty transitioning to stone.
 Primarily, the problem arose with the rafters at the point where they met the stone walls.
 It seems the sloping rafters presented a aesthetic challenge to the temple architects, finding the ends of those beams unbecoming.
 An example of how the facing triglyphs might be used against the structural beams can be seen in the Choisy reconstruction.
 Here the artist has followed Vitruvius to the letter.
 On the other hand, if we assume the earliest wooden entablature temples, and prototypes for the later stone ones had need of a clearstory, then the Guadet reconstruction suits the purpose.
 In the end, the architects chose to decorate the end of each roof beam to form a triglyph.
 These beam ends (triglyphs) were positioned above a supporting column below it.

 Triglyph and Metope Distribution following contraction of the corner columns